lindentree/rune/README.md

 https://doc.rust-lang.org/book/ch01-01-installation.html

-After Rust/Cargo is installed, git clone this repo, cd into the root folder, and run `cargo run` in your terminal to start up the server.
+After Rust/Cargo is installed, git clone this repo, cd into the root folder, and run `cargo run` in your terminal to compile the Rust code and start up the server.

 # Features/To-dos